What We Do

 As a gathering place for art, education, recreation and community building, the Clarkston Community Center works to meet the many needs that are related to the city’s demographics, density, low income status, and the fact that apartments make up 80% of the housing.
 Through a strategic focus on community building, Clarkston Community Center programming works to bring together refugee and non-refugee populations.

-Food Security Program is growing as rapidly as the lush herbs and vegetables in the on-site Community Gardens.
+Healthy Living Initiative is growing as rapidly as the lush herbs and vegetables in the on-site Community Gardens.
 The Clarkston Farmers Market opened in May 2012 and enjoyed tremendous response with more than 600 people.
 It runs through October of this year.
-The Food Security Program includes a Food Co-op, Food Pantry, Community Gardens and a Community Supported Agriculture Program—all designed to offer the community access to nutritious, affordable food.
-Read more on our Food Security page.
+The Healthy Living Initiative includes a Food Co-op, Food Pantry, Community Gardens and a nutrition education program—all designed to offer the community access to nutritious, affordable food.
+Read more HERE.

-Recreation encompasses a variety of ongoing classes, such as Tai Chi, Tabala, Yoga and Zumba, art exhibitions and programs, weekly bicycle co-op, special screenings of world sports events and weekly or monthly events such as Contra dancing and the Goatville Country Music Jam.
+Recreation encompasses a variety of ongoing classes, such as Tai Chi, Tabala, Yoga, art exhibitions, weekly bicycle co-op, special screenings of world sports events and weekly or monthly events such as Contra dancing.
+More info can be found HERE.